Postcards and ugly sweaters: 8 interesting facts about celebrating Christmas in the USA

 Most Americans go to relatives on Thanksgiving and Christmas.
 Several generations gather under one roof at once.

-But another type of family trips to amusement parks is also popular.
-Fans of thrills are ready to defend long lines for the most interesting attractions for hours.
+But another type of family travel is also popular - to amusement parks.
+Thrill-seekers are ready to stand for hours in long queues for the most interesting attractions.

 4. Ugly Christmas sweaters